 18.6.
 Data Protection.

-- Fitbit will comply with all applicable Privacy Laws relating to its provisioning of the Fitbit Solutions and/or the Fitbit Products & Services.
+a) Fitbit will comply with all applicable Privacy Laws relating to its provisioning of Fitbit Care and/or the Products & Services.
 Client will comply with all applicable Privacy Laws relating to its provisioning of Client’s Program.

 19.1.
-Client will only share with Fitbit that personally identifiable information about its Participants (“Client Provided Participant Data“) that is required by Fitbit in order to allow Fitbit to provide the Fitbit Solutions and/or the Fitbit Products & Services to Client and/or its Participants as contemplated by the Ordering Documents.
-In turn, Fitbit shall only use such Client Provided Participant Data to allow it to provide the Fitbit Solutions and/or the Fitbit Products & Services to Client and/or its Participants.
+Client will only share with Fitbit that personally identifiable information about its Participants (“Client Provided Participant Data“) that is required by Fitbit in order to allow Fitbit to provide Fitbit Care and/or the Products & Services to Client and/or its Participants as contemplated by the Ordering Documents.
+In turn, Fitbit shall only use such Client Provided Participant Data to allow it to provide Fitbit Care and/or the Products & Services to Client and/or its Participants.
 Prior to sharing any Client Provided Participant Data with Fitbit, Client shall ensure that it has obtained any and all necessary consents to allow it to do so as required by applicable law and its privacy policies.
 Client shall also ensure that any such sharing is done in a secure manner.

 19.2.
 If Fitbit becomes aware of any unauthorized access to, disclosure, loss or destruction of the Client Provided Participant Data by Fitbit, Fitbit shall promptly notify Client and the parties will mutually agree on reasonable steps to investigate and mitigate.